caithleend5/hbdseng.github.io/index.md

 # Kpd Yts.
 Thoriq Farizan Afif
 ((yang tersayang))

-Today marks the beginning of my gift to you—expressing my love through the **five love languages**.
+This page marks the beginning of my gift to you—expressing my love through the **five love languages**.
 The journey starts with **acts of service**.
 Below are the vouchers that you can redeem (even though I would still do these things for you without it) ପ(๑•ᴗ•๑)ଓ ♡.

 <p align="center">
   <img width="600" src="https://raw.githubusercontent.com/caithleend5/hbdseng.github.io/gh-pages/Red%20Yellow%20Simple%20Love%20Coupon.png">